 Beltone sells premium hearing aids that are programmed by an audiologist or other hearing health professional based on the results of your hearing test.
 It has a broad range of hearing aid models addressing all levels of hearing loss.
-They come in multiple form factors, with Made-for-iPhone capability and other connectivity features, along with a family of accessories.
+They come in multiple form factors, with Made-for-iPhone and Android ASHA capabilities, along with a family of wireless accessories.

 Beltone Amaze hearing aids

-Beltone Amaze hearing aids, first introduced in 2018, are based on the brand’s latest processor platform that integrates improved sound processing, connectivity and rechargeability.
+Amaze, first introduced in 2018, are based on Beltone’s previous-generation processor platform, which integrated improved sound processing, connectivity, and rechargeability.
 Designed for people with mild-to-severe hearing loss, they provide premium sound quality, Made-for-iPhone wireless connectivity, ASHA connectivity with Google Pixel Android phones, 2.4 GHz streaming, Bluetooth audio streaming via the Beltone PhoneLink 2 wireless accessory, smartphone app control, and remote programming support.

 When they were introduced, Beltone Amaze hearing aids were only available in receiver-in-the-canal (RIC) form factors.
 But in 2019, Beltone introduced a range of custom hearing aids for the product family as well.
 Today, the family includes completely-in-the-canal (CIC), in-the-ear (ITE), in-the-canal (ITC), microphone-in-the-helix (MIH), and RIC form factors.
 Beltone said it was first to deliver a CIC Made-for-iPhone hearing aid with the ability to stream music, calls, and more, straight from a phone.